 St. Luke’s performs more heart and vascular procedures than any other hospital in Idaho.
 Our state-of-the-art facilities include echocardiography, cardiac catheterization, vascular diagnostic, and electrophysiology labs; and both St. Luke's Boise and Meridian are home to Idaho’s first accredited Chest Pain Centers.

 Our physicians, nurses, and staff—experts in cardiovascular disease, interventional cardiology, electrophysiology, and heart health and rehabilitation—are deeply committed to supporting your best quality of life.
-We'll coordinate all aspects of your heart and vascular health, from diagnosis, intervention, disease management, and rehabilitation to counseling, tobacco cessation assistance, anti-coagulation services, access to research clinical trials, and more.
+We'll coordinate all aspects of your heart and vascular health, from diagnosis, intervention, disease management, and rehabilitation to counseling, tobacco treatment, anti-coagulation services, access to research clinical trials, and more.

 St. Luke’s Boise and Meridian earned Top 50 Cardiovascular Hospital recognition for the 12th year, awarded by Watson (Truven) Health™.
 Compared to more than 1,000 U.S. hospitals, Top 50 Hospitals like St. Luke’s have higher survival rates, fewer patient complications, shorter average lengths of stay, and lower total costs per patient.

 The most common type of irregular heartbeat (arrhythmia), a problem with the heart's electrical system.